pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

 ## Scenario

-You have been conducting performance testing of an application's API with the results of each "test run" captured in a document in a database.
-Each "test run" document contains an array of multiple response times that the test recorded during its execution.
-You need to analyse the recorded data to identify the slow tests.
-To achieve this, you want to calculate the [median](https://en.wikipedia.org/wiki/Median) (50th percentile) and 90th [percentile](https://en.wikipedia.org/wiki/Percentile) response times for each recorded "test run" and then only keep documents where the 90th percentile response time is greater than 100 milliseconds.
+You've conducted performance testing of an application with the results of each "test run" captured in a database.
+Each record contains a set of response times for the test run.
+You want to analyse the data from multiple runs to identify the slowest ones.
+You calculate the median (50th percentile) and 90th percentile response times for each test run and only keep results where the 90th percentile response time is greater than 100 milliseconds.

-> _For MongoDB version 5.1 and earlier, this example chapter uses a slightly modified version of an "expression generator" [macro function for inline sorting of arrays](https://github.com/asya999/bits-n-pieces/blob/master/scripts/sortArray.js) created by [Asya Kamsky](https://twitter.com/asya999).
+> _For MongoDB version 5.1 and earlier, the example will use a modified version of an "expression generator" [function for inline sorting of arrays](https://github.com/asya999/bits-n-pieces/blob/master/scripts/sortArray.js) created by [Asya Kamsky](https://twitter.com/asya999).
 Adopting this approach avoids the need for you to use the combination of `$unwind`, `$sort`, and `$group` stages.
 Instead, you process each document's array in isolation for [optimum performance](../../guides/performance.md#2-avoid-unwinding--regrouping-documents-just-to-process-array-elements).
 You can re-use this chapter's custom `sortArray()` function as-is for your own situations where you need to sort an array field's contents.
-For MongoDB version 5.2 and greater, you can instead use MongoDB's new `$sortArray` operator._
+For MongoDB version 5.2 and greater, you can instead use MongoDB's new [$sortArray](https://docs.mongodb.com/v5.2/reference/operator/aggregation/sortArray/) operator._

 ## Sample Data Population